National Student Employment Week

 Each year colleges and universities across the country recognize the importance of the student work experience during National Student Employment Week.
 Student employment offers students career-enhancing opportunities, the ability to develop skills relevant to any career, and better preparation for the job market upon graduation.

 At K-State, our student employees perform invaluable services with enthusiasm, dedication, and initiative.
 Indeed, many departments depend on the contributions of this reliable workforce for their daily operations.
-During National Student Employment Week, we celebrate our student employees in a variety of ways.

 Kyle Pelton Student Employee of the Year award (SEOTY)

 Any student who is on the student payroll and will serve a minimum of six months in an official student employee position during June 2021 to May 2022 (anticipated) is eligible.

 GRA, GTA and GA positions are not eligible.

 The student chosen will be selected based on their reliability, quality of work, initiative, professionalism and their defining story.
 Please be prepared to explain specific and measurable examples of each, as well as a brief description of the student's roles/responsibilities in their nomination form.
 Examples of each are below:

 - Punctual — always on time, shows up when scheduled and calls in when unable to make scheduled time

 - Able to work well with fellow employees and supervisor

 - Completion of work in a timely manner

 - Is motivated to finish work on time and properly